ssawchenko/jekyllblog/_posts/2013-09-01-Response-getContent-IllegalException.md

 - exception
 ---

-While debugging my HttpResponse object in my Android application I kept coming across an the error:
+While debugging my HttpResponse object in my Android application I kept coming across an the error while attempting to get my response content via `response.getEntity().getContent()`:

 ```java
 IllegalStateException: Content has been consumed
 ```

-I puzzled and puzzled until my puzzler was sore, and then I realized that I had put ```result.response.getEntity().getContent()``` in my **watch window** in an effort to debug the result.
+I puzzled and puzzled until my puzzler was sore, and then I realized that I had put `result.response.getEntity().getContent()` in my **watch window** in an effort to debug the result.
 Turns out this is a bad idea!

 <div class="alert alert-info">